GioF71/yt-helper/README.md

 VARIABLE|DESCRIPTION
 :---|:---
-OUTPUT_PATH|Output directory
+PUID|User id of the user which will run the application, defaults to `1000` PGID|Group id of the user which will run the application, defaults to `1000` OUTPUT_PATH|Output directory
 PLAYLIST_LIST|Comma separated list of the ids of the playlists to be monitored CHANNEL_NAME_LIST|Comma separated list of the names of the channels to be monitored